Early College Awareness & Persistence Counselor

 The Early College Awareness & Persistence Counselor should be someone who:

-- Is passionate about college access and completion for low-income scholars, first-generation scholars, and scholars from ethnically underrepresented groups in higher education;
+- Proven ability to address college access and persistencefor low-income scholars, first-generation scholars, and scholars from ethnically underrepresented groups in higher education;

-- Has a deep understanding of the evolving college admissions landscape;
+- Has a deep understanding of the evolving college admissions landscape from an early college perspective, with a minimum of two years advising students in a full time capacity;

-- Is excited to work relentlessly and creatively to tackle college persistence challenges with scholars in the K-12 years;
+- Is excited to work relentlessly to tackle college persistence challenges with scholars in the K-12 years and creatively form processes to address these challenges;

 - Possesses fantastic written and verbal communication skills, including strong public speaking skills;